mrunmayee300/sei-mcp-server/README.md

 // blockchain-example.js
 async function main() {
   try {
-    // Get ETH balance for an address using ENS console.log("Getting ETH balance for vitalik.eth...");
+    // Get Sei balance for an address using ENS console.log("Getting Sei balance for 0x1234...");

     // When using with Cursor, you can simply ask Cursor to:
-    // "Check the ETH balance of vitalik.eth on mainnet"
+    // "Check the Sei balance of 0x1234 on mainnet"
-    // Or "Transfer 0.1 ETH from my wallet to vitalik.eth"
+    // Or "Transfer 0.1 Sei from my wallet to 0x1234"

     // Cursor will use the MCP server to execute these operations
     // without requiring any additional code from you